 The inventory management objectives are to see precisely how many manufactured umbrellas are in real-time with you at all times.
 It allows you to call for output to be increased or decreased by the end of the season.

-Currently, the key main objective of inventory management is the reduction of costs.
+Currently, the main key objective of inventory management is the reduction of costs.
 To be financially correct, you should minimize the unnecessary money.
 After all, money is a key constraint.
-You should keep the inventory expenditure to a low level and also monitor the cost of material to reduce the cost of production.
+It would help if you kept the inventory expenditure to a low level and also monitor the cost of material to reduce the cost of production.

 If you do not sell the goods in the inventory, your assets could become liabilities unexpectedly.
-One of the smart goals examples for inventory control, therefore, is to ensure that the inventory does not lose capital.
+Therefore, one of the smart goals examples for inventory control is to ensure that the inventory does not lose capital.
 Objects can be used when the original value is present.

 Minimize your working capital as much as possible as other activities such as business and sales are also required.
 You avoid buying costs, carrying costs, or storage costs when managing the inventory effectively.

 Another main goal of inventory management is this.
-The sum of inventory, from the raw material to the finished product, is handled in most of the organization.
+The sum of inventory, from the raw material to the finished product, is handled in most organizations.
 All this inventory needs to be carefully handled so that fraud, waste, etc. causes minimal loss.

-Incidents of robbery and other unwanted activities are not recorded by anyone because the inventory is not properly managed.
+Anyone cannot record incidents of robbery and other unwanted activities because the inventory is not properly managed.
 Let’s take an example.
 You operate an eCommerce company with an inventory of 1000 or more exclusive smartphone accessories.

 Hundreds of items are often sent to customers by courier from your warehouse at any given time.
 At the same time, several parcels come as returns, unlimited deliveries, and so on back to your warehouse.
 An effective inventory management system must be in place to monitor all of them.
 If no warehouse staff member marks an inside entrance into the customer’s shipment system and just steals it, the company could lose the shipment through theft in its absence.